Dog Calorie Calculator – How Much Should You Feed Your Dog

 MER = RER × multiplier

-The maintenance energy requirement MER is equal to the resting energy requirement RER times the appropriate multiplier for the type of dog and their activity level.
+The maintenance energy requirement (MER) is equal to the resting energy requirement (RER) times the appropriate multiplier for the type of dog and their activity level.
 We’ll cover how to find both of these next.

 How to Find the Resting Energy Requirement

-The resting energy requirement is the energy required for basic body functions at rest, not including activity and exercise, similar to the BMR measurement for humans.
+The resting energy requirement (RER) is the energy required for basic body functions at rest, not including activity and exercise, similar to the BMR measurement for humans.
 You can find the resting energy requirement using the following widely adopted formula:

 RER = 70 × weightkg0.75

-The resting energy requirement RER is equal to 70 times the dog’s ideal weight in kilograms to the 0.75 power.
+The resting energy requirement (RER) is equal to 70 times the dog’s ideal weight in kilograms to the 0.75 power.
 Hint: use our exponent calculator to find the 3/4 power for this equation if needed.
 This formula is commonly used to find RER and is also referred to as Kleiber’s Law.

 It’s important to note that the weight for this formula is the dog’s ideal weight, not their current weight.
 If you are not sure what your pet should ideally weigh, as your veterinarian for assistance.

 How to Find the Maintenance Energy Requirement

-In addition to the RER, you’ll also need an adequate multiplier to account for some of the animal’s characteristics such as activity or age that influence their energy needs.
+In addition to the RER, you’ll also need an adequate multiplier to account for some of the animal’s characteristics such as activity or age which influence their energy needs.
 The table below includes some commonly used estimates for energy requirement multipliers for use with the calorie formula above.

 |Dog Type||MER Multiplier|